How many sales enablement tools is your sales team using right now?

 Tools that do too much.
 As tools expand to handle more tasks and capabilities, they increase in complexity.
 If you use a tool like that to perform one or two core duties, there’s room to simplify your stack.

 Tools that overlap.
 When multiple tools perform the same functions, it’s a drain on time and money.
-It’s surprisingly common: 74% of salespeople say their company uses tools that have redundant capabilities, according to Hubspot.
+It’s surprisingly common: 74% of salespeople say their company uses tools that have redundant capabilities.

 Tools that waste time.
-Even though CRMs have been in use for quite a while, salespeople still report that they spend an average of 7.1 hours per week using them.
-It’s the biggest drain on selling time, followed by content search at 4.5 hours per week, showing that there are places where efficiency could be improved, says a report by Highspot.
+How do your reps spend their days?
+Almost 63% of their time is spent using sales technology.
+Reps pinpoint CRMs in particular as a source of frustration – they spend an average of 7.1 hours per week using them.
+It’s the biggest drain on selling time, followed by content search at 4.5 hours per week, showing that there are places where efficiency could be improved.

 The solution to unwanted complexity, writes Brock, is addition by subtraction.
 “We have to stop providing more stuff to our people.
 Instead, we have to focus on removing complexity, simplifying everything we can… We have to carefully assess all the things we are doing, the programs, systems, tools, processes, support that we continue to pile on.”